-Saint Mary's students may participate in the program at the Shanghai Center on the campus of East China Normal University through our partnership with the Council of International Educational Exchange (CIEE) for the fall or spring semester or the full year.
-Shanghai, one of Asia's most exciting business and cultural centers, is the perfect environment for students to take business classes and other courses (Chinese culture, economics, international politics, history, journalism, and Chinese language courses, etc.) in English to understand China in a global context.
-Students have opportunities to learn outside the classroom through volunteer opportunities, cultural activities, a threeday field trip with excursions to Chinese companies and factories, or an organizational internship (3-credit course).
-The Shanghai Program is open to students of any major and Chinese language background is not required for this Program.
+Saint Mary's students may participate in the program at the Shanghai Center on the campus of East China Normal University through our partnership with the Council of International Educational Exchange (CIEE) for the fall or spring semester or the full year(Chinese language).
+Shanghai, one of Asia's most exciting business and cultural centers, is the perfect environment for students to take business classes and other courses (Chinese culture, economics, international politics, history, journalism, Chinese language courses, etc.) in English to understand China in a global context.
+Students have opportunities to learn outside the classroom through volunteer opportunities, cultural activities, and a three-day field trip with excursions to Chinese companies and factories.
+The Shanghai program is open to students of any major.
+Chinese language is not required for this program.

 The Nanjing Intensive Chinese Language and Culture Program at the CIEE center on the campus of Nanjing University is open to students who have studied Mandarin Chinese for two semesters.
-Nanjing, China's ancient capital, is rich in scenic and historic sites.
-The goal of the program is to increase students' language proficiency and cross-cultural competency through close interaction with community life via small classes, a unique area-studies course taught in English ("History of the U.S.-China Relations" offered in fall semesters and "Global Strategies Management in China" offered in spring semesters), and a research project with guidance from individual advisors.
+Nanjing, China's ancient capital, is rich in scenic and historical sites.
+The goal of the program is to increase students' language proficiency and cross-cultural competency through close interaction with community life via small classes, a unique area-studies course taught in English, and a research project with guidance from individual advisors.
 Students will take a few courses at the two centers for 15 credits.
-Students have opportunities to explore Northwest China in the fall (Silk Road) and Southwest China in the spring (Tea and Horse Road) on a one-week module and visit local museums and other cities in Eastern China.
+Students have opportunities to explore Northwest China in the fall (Silk Road) and Southwest China in the spring (Ancient Tea Horse Road) on a one-week module and visit local museums and other cities in Eastern China.
 Applicants must have a minimum 3.0 GPA.